 In addition, talking to a lactation consultant may help you increase milk supply.

 And if you're working outside the home, advocate for the time and space to pump as often as you need.
 As stated above, frequent pumping will also be key to maintaining or increasing your supply.

-For more on maintaining or increasing milk supply, check out our Q and A with Lactation Consultant Corky Harvey, RN, IBCLC, MS.
+For more on maintaining or increasing milk supply, check out our Q&A with Lactation Consultant Corky Harvey, RN, IBCLC, MS.

 Myth 6: Baby could have an allergy to breastmilk.

 Fact: Babies are never allergic to breastmilk.
 They could have an allergic reaction after breastfeeding, though, to food proteins that the breastmilk contains.
 When moms eat different foods, they pass the specific food proteins to their babies in breastmilk.